 As explained in Sect.
 2.3, a baseline is the geometrical arrangements of the two telescopes used during the VLTI observations.
-With MIDI, one baseline (two telescopes) is used.
-With AMBER, three baselines (three telescopes) are used simultaneously.
+With AMBER, three baselines (three telescopes) are used simultaneously, four telescopes are used simultaneously with PIONIER.
 To "explore" the regions of interest in the (u, v) plane of a scientific target, the user has to:

-- 1. Select one or several (for AMBER) ground baselines (i.e., the set of telescopes) - 2.
+- 1. Select one or several multiplets (i.e., the set of telescopes): 3T for AMBER and 4T for PIONIER. - 2.
 Define the local sidereal time (LST) ranges for the observation.
 The LST defines, from the selected baseline, the actual "projected" baseline that will define the (u, v) region.